 Labor Force and Unemployment Rate for Cities and Census Designated Places

 The Labor Force and Unemployment Rate for Cities and Census Designated Places (CDPs) are updated monthly.
-Data for Cities and CDPs are limited to not seasonally adjusted labor force and unemployment rates.
+Data for Cities and CDPs is limited to not seasonally adjusted labor force and unemployment rates.
 Estimates of employment by industry are not available for Cities and CDPs.
-Please see the data section for additional information about how the data is produced and possible data limitations.
-The last data released was for April 2020, for a complete schedule of future releases, please visit our Data Release Schedule.
+Please see the about the data section for additional information about how the data is produced and possible data limitations.
+The last data released was for May 2020, for a complete schedule of future releases, please visit our Data Release Schedule.

 - Cities and Census Designated Places by Individual County